 Allow positioning by cellular base stations

-LBS data is used only if the Allow positioning by cellular base stations option is enabled and there is GPS data that doesn't meet the specified filtration criteria.
-If there is no GPS data, LBS data is not used.
-In addition, messages with LBS data are not taken into account in the trip detector and eco driving because the unit speed in such messages is always zero.
+LBS data is used only if the Allow positioning by cellular base stations option is enabled and there is no GPS data or it doesn't meet the specified filtration criteria.
+In addition, messages with LBS data are not taken into account in the trip detector and eco driving.

 |Skip invalid messages|